superhelio/tools/README.md

     - **Usage:**
         - Commit everything, run `release.sh` and follow directions

+## How to use in your project

+We try to keep this as easy as possible to include to your projects, so we are open to pull requests.

+Currently we have [composer.json](composer.json) that installs the tools to your `vendor/bin` folder, you can [include the project as git submodule](https://gist.github.com/gitaarik/8735255) or just copy the files to your project.
+Which ever works best for you.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
 We use [release.sh](release.sh) to update the CHANGELOG.